wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 How do I get SSH access to my environment?
 ------------------------------------------

-SSH access is not allowed for security reasons.
+You may manage your environment through the Console and your environment's WUI, SSH access is not allowed for security reasons.
 Only Wazuh team is able to access the environment.

 How can I update my environment?
 --------------------------------